i-deft/projects/Imageloader/README.txt

-Small project with uploading files uzing dropzone or API
+Small project with uploading images uzing dropzone or API